Save Gulf Stream logo

 • Since we accumulated fresh water in the fjord, it exits not in a single discharge in summer, but uniformly, and during autumn, and winter, providing the cold of the polar night and the warm water of the Atlantic with an interlayers of dense saline water.

 • Preliminary figures: 5 cubic km of fresh water mixing with an unlimited volume of ocean water to a salinity of 34 yields 175 cubic km of such water, over the winter season—1 cubic kilometer per day exiting the fjord uniformly.
-Or a patch 100 meters thick and 10 sq km in area.

 • Salinity parameters are approximate and depend on the season, the fjord, and the curtain settings.